Is Melbourne Tap Water Safe to Drink in 2026? What's In It

 How Is Melbourne's Water Treated Before It Reaches Your Tap?

-Before the water leaves the treatment plants, Melbourne Water applies several treatment steps.
-Each one is designed to make the water safe for consumption, but each also adds something to the water that was not in the original supply.
+Before water leaves the treatment plants, Melbourne Water applies several steps.
+Each makes the water safer, and each also adds something that wasn’t in the original supply.

 Treatment Step